 If you get permission errors when you deploy, update, or delete functions in your project, make sure that:

-- You have the Cloud Functions developer, Editor, or Owner role on your project.
+- You have the Editor or Owner role on your project.

 - The Google APIs service account